Close-up of a smiling man after fixing his gummy smile.

 • Make sure your gut health and sinus problems are under control

-• Check with your doctor regarding food sensitivities that may cause bad breath
+• Check with your doctor regarding food sensitivities or intolerances that may cause bad breath.

-Certain foods can cause bad breath for that specific person.
-Typical foods that are known to have odors can include garlic, onions, and curry but that is culturally determined.
-Foods that don’t agree with you and cause gut sensitivity are more likely to be the candidates to cause problems.
-For example if a person is lactose intolerant and they have dairy, they will not only develop intestinal issues but can also develop bad breath
+• Certain foods can cause bad breath, although the specific effects often vary from person to person.
+Typical foods that are known to have odors can include garlic, onions, and curry; however, it is important to recognize that what is considered odorous can be culturally influenced.
+In many cases, foods that don’t agree with your digestive system are more likely to cause bad breath.
+For instance, if a person is lactose intolerant and they have dairy, they will not only develop intestinal issues, but can also develop bad breath as a result of the digestive disturbance.
+Understanding and identifying food sensitivities is an important step in managing and preventing food-related halitosis.

 • Poorly fitting crowns or veneers